- This post contains affiliate links. Read more here.

 They may be tiny, but they’re fierce!

 Though they’re only pint-sized pups, Yorkshire terriers have big personalities.
-They’re always willing to stand up for themselves (even against dogs double their size), and their spunky temperament has earned this breed the nickname “the tomboy toy.”
-Confident and courageous, a Yorkie won’t back down…and that’s one of the reasons we love them.
+According to the American Kennel Club (AKC), fiestiness is practically a requirement for the breed.
+They’re always willing to stand up for themselves, even when they’re the smallest dog in the fight, and their spunky temperament has earned this breed the nickname “the tomboy toy.”
+Like other terrier dogs, they’re confident and courageous.
+A Yorkie won’t back down…and that’s one of the reasons we love them.

 Yorkshire terriers can peacefully coexist with kids